 A variety of subjects are offered via external providers, including automotive technology, building and construction, and hairdressing.
 Most VET courses generally run for one day per week, and some run over two half days.
 This means that students taking an external course not offered at MCC will leave regular timetabled classes to attend their VET class.
 Students taking a VET course need to take responsibility for catching up, in their own time, all work missed in other classes, whether VCE, VCE VM or MCC-specific subjects.
-Completing an external VET course will also incur an additional fee dependent on which VET is chosen as the resource requirements are different for each course

-Please speak to the VET Coordinator, Jacob Lewis, for more information regarding courses and enrolment.
+Please speak to the VET Coordinator, Fiona Meager, for more information regarding courses and enrolment.
 Places fill quickly and initial applications for 2025 close early August 2024.